iunctim/magento2ConfigurableProductApiPrice/README.md

 # magento2ConfigurableProductApiPrice
-Solution for Magento 2 Configurable product price 0  issue in REST API Response
+Solution for Magento 2 Configurable product price 0  issue in REST API Response in Magento 2.2.5